 Once you have finished the craft activities, you also have the magazine which offers a lot more fun and ideas!
 Each of the activities and ideas in the magazine relates to STEAM (Science, technology, engineering, arts and maths.)

 As it’s an Easter edition, there are bunny ears that you can cut out and colour.
-We didn’t do this one as we have already made our own (the post with the details will be going live in a few days!)
+We didn’t do this one as we have already made our own!

 There is an Easter egg basket that you cut out and colour.
 We actually combined two of the activities here, as they also gave us the idea for cottontail painting, where all you need is some cotton wool balls, paint and a clothes peg.
 What do you think?: